Bookseller Recommendations: September

 Grove Press | April 2006 | $16.00

 This book has So.
 Much.
 Charm.
 I’ve already bought it and loaned it to a friend to read.
 Any food lover will relate to a main character who lights up at the mere presence of a great dish.
-The story tracks a young modern Japanese woman in the aftermath of a great loss.
+The story tracks a young modern Japanese woman in the aftermath of a major loss.
 The narrator’s sincerity is disarming.
 The way she navigates the world with self-compassion and a kind of psychological spaciousness may make you re-think how you live your life.
 Buy now»